Aronicu/odin-bgfx/README.md

 ## Examples

-The examples are organized from simplest to most complex to help you get started.
+The examples *will be* organized from simplest to most complex to help you get started.
 All examples currently use GLFW as the windowing system.